 Another example—the desire to rebuild the Temple of Solomon, something which the Jews maintain was on “the Temple Mount” (al-Harim al-Sharif), where Qubat al-Sakhra (the Dome of the Rock) now stands, is not something expressed only by very religious Jews.

 Netanyahu himself subtly referenced it in his speech at the opening of the US Embassy in Jerusalem in 2018.
-Interestingly, there is convincing archeological and historical evidence that this was not the case and that even the Western Wall—considered one of the holiest sites in Judaism—was not a part of it.
-If true, this would add insult to injury, as Palestinians and Muslims suffer over this heated debate for the land on al-Harim al-Sharif.
+Interestingly, there is archeological and historical evidence suggesting that this was not the case and that even the Western Wall—considered one of the holiest sites in Judaism—was not a part of it.
+This is a disputed matter, but if true, this would add insult to injury, as Palestinians and Muslims suffer over this heated debate for the land on al-Harim al-Sharif.

 A tweet from the Temple Institute during the recent clashes at al-Aqsa during Ramadan.
 The Temple Institute is dedicated to rebuilding the temple.
 They have even prepared things like priestly clothes, etc., all in anticipation of its building.